Youth Runs Wild

-Youth Runs Wild is a 1944 B movie directed by Mark Robson and starring Bonita Granville, Kent Smith, Jean Brooks, Glen Vernon and Vanessa Brown.
+Youth Runs Wild is a 1944 drama film directed by Mark Robson and starring Bonita Granville, Kent Smith, Jean Brooks, Glen Vernon and Vanessa Brown.
 The plot concerns inattentive parents and juvenile delinquency.
 The film was produced by Val Lewton.
 It was written by John Fante, Herbert Kline and Ardel Wray.
 Although Val Lewton produced the film, the final released version was so different from the original cut that he asked for his name to be removed from the picture; a request denied him by RKO.

+Plot

+Bad kids do a juvenile delinquency.